At Liverpool Hope University we aim to support Care Leavers to ensure that you make the most of your time here with us.

 In addition to the support available from Student Development & Well-being, to ensure you have the best possible student experience, we can offer you:

-If you are a current student and would like to discuss your situation further, or if you’re thinking about coming to study at Liverpool Hope, please contact Student Development and Well-being.
+If you are a current student and would like to discuss your situation further, or if you’re thinking about coming to study at Liverpool Hope, please contact Andee Moorcroft, the Student Well-being Officer.

 T: 0151 291 3827

-We will be happy to answer any questions and discuss any issues you have.
-We also have a specialist Welfare Benefits Adviser based within the Students Union who can ensure you are receiving any financial support to which you are entitled whilst at the university.
+He will be happy to answer any questions and discuss any issues you have.
+There is also a specialist Welfare Benefits Adviser based within the Students Union who can ensure you are receiving any financial support to which you are entitled whilst at the university.